 Higo is a handheld device which makes diagnosis possible without the user (patient) and doctor seeing each other physically.
 The user can perform various measurements at home with the Higo device.
 For example, Higo has a thermometer, a digital stethoscope, an otoscope to take images of the eardrum and a camera to take images of the throat and skin.
 The data of the measurements is encrypted and sent to a certified doctor.
 Based on the data, the doctor can make an initial diagnosis and determine the next steps, which are communicated back to the user through the mobile app.
 With Higo, the pressure on healthcare can be reduced and healthcare costs can be saved.
 In countries where doctors are less accessible, Higo brings care closer.

 Zign Innovations was contracted by Higo to take full responsibility of the development of the device, from the ideation phase, to mass manufacturing.
-The project involved the full scope of the device, including industrial design, mechanical design, engineering and UX/UI design, for which we contracted our partner Studio Mango.
+The project involved the full scope of the device, including industrial design, mechanical design, engineering and UX/UI design, for which we contracted our design partner ManGo Product Design.

 As Higo is a handheld device with multiple functions, the ergonomics of the product and the graphical user interface needed to be well thought through.
 We have created several design concepts and tested these internally and with potential users (doctors).
 On a technical level we needed to create a performant and future proof electronics design and embedded software architecture which could support all functions and facilitate high-speed data processing.

 The Higo device is based upon a multi PCBA design using flex-rigid PCB connections.
 The core of the device is an ARM Cortex M7 based STM32H7 MCU with external SDRAM running FreeRTOS using our in-house developed modular built system.